DSharifi/INF3331-Problem-solving-with-high-level-languages/assignment3/README.txt

 3.2 -- 'test_complex.py'
 test_complex.py contains a main method, which will start the unit testing of Complex.
-To run the test run 'python3 test_complex.py' in the terminal.
+To run the test: run 'python3 test_complex.py' in the terminal.